 For much more on the history and on the different kinds of macarons in France, see my article, Macarons vs Macaroons: What's the Difference?

-Where Can I Try the Best Savoury Macarons in Paris?
+Where Can I Try Savoury Macarons in Paris?

-More in my article on How to Serve Savoury Macarons.
+See my article, How to Serve Savoury Macarons.

 My Top 20 Best Macarons in Paris